raul23/organize-ebooks/README.rst

 Explaining some of the options/arguments
 ----------------------------------------
+- ``--keep-metadata``: as stated in its description above, the metadata files that are created alongside the renamed ebook files are useful for the script `interactive_organizer <https://github.com/raul23/interactive-organizer>`_ which used them for various post-processing tasks such as showing the differences between the old and new filenames.
 - ``--log-level``: if it is set to the logging level ``warning``, you will only be shown on the terminal those documents that were skipped (e.g. the file is an image) or failed (e.g. corrupted file).
 - ``--max-isbns``: especially when organizing epub files (they can contain many files since they are archives),